 - It supports decentralized integration, where both sides independently control information exchange.
 This is achieved with the help of sync rules present on both sides.

 - It uses an intuitive scripting engine that can be accessed through the Script mode so you can purpose-built even the most advanced or complex integration cases with it.

-- It implements a JWT based token mechanism for source and destination authentication, uses HTTPS and has role based access controls in place.
-You can learn more about it’s architecture and security mechanisms it implements in this whitepaper.
+- It implements a JWT-based token mechanism for source and destination authentication, uses HTTPS, and has role-based access controls in place.
+You can learn more about its architecture and the security mechanisms it implements in this whitepaper.